 In our society, IVF is considered to be the greatest gift for families who are struggling with infertility.
 IVF provides families who cannot conceive on their own with a child.
 IVF is touted as the solution for those that struggle with infertility to have a new found hope of having a child.
 This is what our society proclaims about IVF yet many look at the end result without knowing the hidden facts about the process.
 Each IVF cycle is different and in each cycle there are a different amount of embryos made depending on the situation.
+These children are seen as “potential humans/persons” to I think many families who do a few unethical aspects in IVF and I think they do not see these embryos as their children but as “potential” humans.
+That is where I think the problems comes down to.

 In some IVF cycles there are more babies made through the fertilizing process than born.
 There can be up to 15 embryos made.
 As an example they may take up to 10 babies through a test tube and if they “supposedly” have genetic defects, they kill them.
 A former IVF doctor shared that often when children have identified genetic defects early on in the test tube that often the children grow out of these defects.
 There is an intrinsic devaluing in life.
 Then the other 4 babies are killed by being flushed down a drain in the sink.
 Then we have 6 babies left as an example.